mpicard/goes/README.md

 ## Usage

-You can find the full example in `exmaples/user`
+You can find the full example in the `examples/user` directory.

 At the beggning there was the **noun**.